Stunned for a day, Parisians return to square of solidarity

 In a corner of the square, a wall was spray-painted with the City of Paris motto "Fluctuat Nec Mergitur" - Latin for "buffeted (by waves) but not sunk".
 At its feet, people had laid small paper boats.

-"It feels good, it will help me feel better, I'm so sad," Daligaud's neighbor Hanine said, visibly moved as she held her son's hand.
+"It feels good, it will help me feel better, I'm so sad," Daligaud's neighbour Hanine said, visibly moved as she held her son's hand.

 Earlier in the day, Parisians could also be seen making the most of an unusually warm, sunny November Sunday, undaunted by the occasional police sirens.